defold/doc/docs/en/tutorials/grading.md

 cell = \left \lfloor{B \times (N - 1)} \right \rfloor
 $$

-Where `B` is the blue component value between 0 and 1 and `N` is the total numbers of cells.
-In our case the cell number will be in the range `0`--`15` where cell `0` have colors with the blue component at `0` and cell `15` have colors with the blue component at `1`.
+Here `B` is the blue component value between 0 and 1 and `N` is the total number of cells.
+In our case the cell number will be in the range `0`--`15` where cell `0` contains all colors with the blue component at `0` and cell `15` all colors with the blue component at `1`.

-For the RGB value `(0.63, 0.83, 0.4)` we can find all the colors with blue set to `0.4` in cell number 6.
-Knowing that, the lookup of the green and red position is simple:
+For example, the RGB value `(0.63, 0.83, 0.4)` is found in the cell containing all the colors with a blue value of `0.4`, which is cell number 6.
+Knowing that, the lookup of the final texture coordinates based on the green and red values is straightforward:

 ![lut lookup](images/grading/lut_lookup.png)